Read to Me

 Corrections staff observed that children coming to the jail to visit parents were usually not an important part of the visit.
 The child or children simply stood by while the adults talked via telephone through the glass separation wall.
 The resident needed help to view the child’s presence differently and to learn ways to relate.

 In 1996, ACF staff extended an invitation to Hennepin County Library, a separate county department already involved in providing adult reading materials for the residents, to supply a large number of children’s books for use in the lobby for children to share with their parents during visits.
 The intention was to foster positive, meaningful interactions between parent residents and their visiting children.
-The program expanded into a series of classes every month focusing on the pleasure and importance of reading with young children.
+The program expanded into an intensive 10 month series of classes focusing on the pleasure and importance of reading with young children.

 Objectives

-The Read to Me program has five main objectives:
+The Read to Me program has four main objectives:

 1. To model for the resident through discussion, video, reading aloud and personal experiences the absolute importance and impact reading has in the lives of children, and the potential the library holds for parents and children as a source of lifelong learning and support.